 LANGUAGE ARTS- Students must receive credit for English Language Arts 10, 11 and 12.
 There are a variety of ways to receive these credits.
 For those wanting a dual Dogwood (French and English Graduation), Français Langue 10, 11 and 12 must also be completed.

 English Language Arts

 Note: Not all sections of English 10 and 11 can be offered so please choose an alternate.

-All grade 10 English courses are 2 credits.
+Literacy Studies 10/Composition 10 is 4 credits.
 All 11-12 English courses are 4 credits.